ek01992/archinstall-wsl/CONTRIBUTING.md

 Notes:

-- Tests use seams/mocks to avoid touching real system state.
+- Tests use fakes/mocks to avoid touching real system state.
 You do NOT need root to run tests.
 - Ensure `$(go env GOPATH)/bin` is on your PATH if you call `staticcheck` directly.
 - Go version is pinned in CI and docs for reproducibility.
 Use `make check-go` to verify your local version.

+## Design & Architecture Guidelines (DI)

+- Do not introduce new package-level global seams (e.g., `var runCommand = func(...)`).
+- Add functionality to DI Services and inject runtime dependencies via interfaces defined in `internal/runtime` and service packages.
+- For orchestration, construct services via `internal/app.Provider`, which wires production `Runner`, `FS`, and `Env`.
+- Prefer small, focused interfaces and adapters to bridge between packages.

+## Testing Guidelines

+- Test-first: write unit tests before implementation.
+- Maintain strict separation between tests and implementation; do not alter tests to create false positives.
+- Use provided fake implementations in service tests rather than overriding globals.
+- Exercise idempotency and rollback (Tx) paths; add concurrency tests where relevant (e.g., `Service_Concurrent_NoRaces`).

 ## Branching Strategy